 In 2016, APU's School of Nursing was ranked among the 10 best colleges to earn a nursing degree by USA Today.

-The School of Nursing’s programs earn accreditation by the Commission on Collegiate Nursing Education (CCNE) and the California Board of Registered Nursing.
-Azusa Pacific University is accredited by the Western Association of Schools and Colleges (WASC).
+The baccalaureate degree, master's degree, Doctor of Nursing Practice, and the post-graduate APRN certificate program at Azusa Pacific University are accredited by the Commission on Collegiate Nursing Education (CCNE) and the California Board of Registered Nursing.
+Azusa Pacific University is accredited by the WASC Senior College and University Commission (WSCUC) .

 To serve God through excellence in professional nursing education, scholarship, and practice.